c13andrewsmith/ruby-exercises/data-types/collections/README.md

 The files in this directory contain several exercises for you to complete.

 Before you begin, look at the Ruby Docs ([https://ruby-doc.org/core-2.6.5/](https://ruby-doc.org/core-2.6.5/)) for `Array` ([https://ruby-doc.org/core-2.6.5/Array.html](https://ruby-doc.org/core-2.6.5/Array.html)) and `Hash` ([https://ruby-doc.org/core-2.6.5/Hash.html](https://ruby-doc.org/core-2.6.5/Hash.html)).

 Research the listed methods below for each exercise.
 You will need them to complete the exercises.

 The exercises will require you to look up some additional methods not listed here.

 An alum has put together a video walk-through of the `arrays.rb` and `advanced_nested_collections` exercise.

 Please check them out - you'll learn how to use `binding.pry` to quickly test ideas and assumptions, as well as many other useful approaches to solving problems with code.

 - `arrays.rb` walkthrough: [https://youtu.be/RUnd1Uu0AyE](https://youtu.be/RUnd1Uu0AyE)
 - `advanced_nested_collections/nesting_test.rb` walkthrough: [https://youtu.be/9AaElA4elDU](https://youtu.be/9AaElA4elDU)

-### Methods you'll need to use for `arrays.rb`
+### Methods you'll need to use for `arrays_spec.rb`

 * `[]` ([docs](https://ruby-doc.org/core-2.6.5/Array.html#method-i-5B-5D))
 * `[]=` ([docs](https://ruby-doc.org/core-2.6.5/Array.html#method-i-5B-5D-3D))